Skip to content

 Congrats on running your first Kanister action!
 We were able to get data out of time-logger, but if we want to really protect time-logger's precious log, you'll need to back it up outside Kubernetes.
 We'll choose where to store the log based on values in a ConfigMap.
 ConfigMaps are referenced in an ActionSet, which are fetched by the controller and made available to Blueprints through parameter templating.

-For more on templating in Kanister, see Template Parameters.
+For more on templating in Kanister, see templates.

 In this section of the tutorial, we're going to use a ConfigMap to choose where to backup our time log.
 We'll name our ConfigMap and consume it through argument templating in the Blueprint.
 We'll map the name to a ConfigMap reference in the ActionSet.